-This generally applies to individuals that do not have a medical aid and did not get injured as a result of a road accident or occupational injury; therefore there is no claim against the Road Accident Fund or Workmen’s Compensation Fund for example.
+This generally applies to individuals that do not have a medical aid and did not get injured as a result of a road accident or occupational injury.
+Therefore, there is no claim against, for example, the Road Accident Fund or Workmen’s Compensation Fund.

-This is often individuals who need orthotic or prosthetic devices as a result of disease (such as diabetes, vascular disease or cancer) or as a result of general injury /trauma (that result in serious infection) or congenital (birth) deformity where they do not have a medical aid.
+Individuals without a medical aid may need orthotic or prosthetic devices as a result of disease (such as diabetes, vascular disease or cancer) or as a result of general injury or trauma caused by serious infection or a congenital (birth) deformity.

-In cases like this, the individual and/or family would need to finance their orthotic or prosthetic device and rehabilitation service personally.
-Individuals can also get financial support through:
+In cases like these, the individual and/or family would need to finance their orthotic or prosthetic device and rehabilitation service themselves.
+Financing options to consider:

-Personal funds (such as savings, bank credit or loans, selling assists)
+Personal funds (such as savings, bank credit or loans, or selling their assets)

-There is a large array of medical aid schemes in South Africa and many of them do have an external medical device (orhotic or prosthetic device) benefit.
-The exact amount of benefit will depend on the particular Medical Aid and the specific plan within that Medical Aid.
-Generally, the benefit itself can range anything between R 3,000 – R 55,000 maximum – excluding Ex Gratia or PMB, both to be explained a bit later.
+There is a large array of medical aid schemes in South Africa, many of whom have an external medical device (orthotic or prosthetic device) benefit.
+The exact amount of the benefit will depend on the particular medical aid and the specific plan within that medical aid.
+Generally, the benefit itself can range anything between R3,000 and a maximum of R55,000, excluding ex gratia or PMB, both to be explained below.

-If the medical aid benefit is low and insufficient to cover all the costs for the orthotic or prosthetic device and rehabilitation services, the patient would then need to contribute the balance of the costs.
+If the medical aid benefit is insufficient to cover all the costs of the orthotic or prosthetic device and rehabilitation services, the patient would need to contribute the balance of the amount.

 How to claim from your medical aid

-- Depending on the medical aid, your Orthotist & Prosthetist can enquire on your behalf with the medical aid what your available orthotic or prosthetic benefit is.
+Depending on the medical aid, your orthotist or prosthetist can enquire on your behalf from the medical aid what your available orthotic or prosthetic benefit is.

-- Your Orthotist & Prosthetist can send a quotation to the medical aid and await for pre-authorisation.
+Your orthotist or prosthetist can send a quotation to the medical aid and wait for pre-authorisation.

-If your medical aid orthotic or prosthetic benefit is insufficient, you can enquire about Prescribed Minimum Benefits (PMB).
+If your medical aid's orthotic or prosthetic benefit is insufficient, you can enquire about the prescribed minimum benefits (PMB).
 The PMB is a set of defined benefits to ensure that all medical scheme members have access to certain minimum health services, regardless of the benefit option they have selected.

-To apply for PMB, you contact your medical aid and ask for the necessary documentation that needs to be completed by both you and your healthcare practitioner, in case of prosthetic treatment, your Prosthetist.
+To apply for PMB, you contact your medical aid and ask for the necessary documentation.
+This documentation must then be completed and submitted by both you and your healthcare practitioner – in the case of prosthetic treatment, your prosthetist.
 The medical aid will then provide you with feedback within 60 days.

-In special circumstances, Medical Aids would consider contribution outside of their official benefit level.
-With a detailed motivation and supporting arguments, the Ex Gratia committee of the Medical Aid can decide to increase the benefit contribution on compassionate terms.
-This is often a “once off” contribution.
+In special circumstances, medical aids would consider a contribution outside their official benefit level.
+With a detailed motivation and supporting arguments, the ex gratia committee of the medical aid can decide to increase the benefit contribution on compassionate terms.
+This is often a 'once off' contribution.

-For example; a child is born with a congenital abnormality were part of a limb is missing.
-The prosthetic treatment and rehabilitation costs exceed the official prosthetic benefit level, but the Ex Gratia committee may on compassionate terms decide to pay the balance between the benefit and the total prosthetic rehabilitation costs.
-The medical aid has no legal requirement to grant an ex-gratia payment.
+For example, a child may be born with a congenital abnormality where part of a limb is missing.
+The prosthetic treatment and rehabilitation costs exceed the official prosthetic benefit level, but the ex gratia committee may decide to pay the balance between the benefit and the total prosthetic rehabilitation costs on compassionate terms.
+Medical aids are not legally required to grant ex gratia payments.

 If you have been injured in an accident on the South African roads, you may have a claim against the Road Accident Fund.
 This includes both motor vehicle (car, motor cycle, taxi, bus, truck) and pedestrian accidents.

-The Road Accident Fund provides compulsory cover to all user of South African Roads.
-The RAF reimburse road accident victims who were seriously injured and as a result incurred medical costs, loss of employment or income and often required long term medical treatment, which of course also have financial implications.
+The Road Accident Fund provides compulsory cover to all users of South African roads.
+The RAF reimburses road accident victims who were seriously injured and as a result have incurred medical costs and/or loss of employment or income and who often require long-term medical treatment, which, of course, also has financial implications.

 In terms of an injury as a result of a road accident, the individual would be compensated in two parts – a financial reimbursement for general damages and an undertaking for future medical expenses.

-- The financial reimbursement for general damages would be for loss of income incurred since the accident, past medical expenses related to the accident, loss of income for the future (if the individual cannot work again) and also for pain and suffering as a result of the injuries sustained.
+The financial reimbursement for general damages would be for loss of income incurred since the accident, past medical expenses related to the accident, loss of income in the future (if the individual cannot work again) and pain and suffering as a result of the injuries sustained.

-Once your case is settled and you have your official undertaking letter, you can generally go to a private practitioner of your choice within the relevant area of speciality.
-In most cases, the Orthotic or Prosthetic practitioner would apply for pre-authorisation on your behalf at the Road Accident Fund.
-Once authorisation is received (which can take anything from a couple of weeks to many months) your prosthesis fitting and rehabilitation can start.
+Once your case has been settled and you have received your official undertaking letter, you can generally go to a private practitioner of your choice within the relevant area of speciality.
+In most cases, the orthotic or prosthetic practitioner would apply for pre-authorisation on your behalf at the Road Accident Fund.
+Once authorisation has been granted (which can take anything from a couple of weeks to many months), your prosthesis fitting and rehabilitation can start.

-Once the orthotic or prosthetic fitting have been done, a RAF representative (or case manager) will inspect the orhotic or prosthetic device to confirm that the treatment, clinical service and relevant orthotic or prosthetic devices have indeed been supplied.
-The Orthotic & Prosthetic practitioner’s account will then be paid.
+Once the orthotic or prosthetic fitting has been completed, an RAF representative (or case manager) will inspect the orthotic or prosthetic device to confirm that the treatment, clinical service and relevant orthotic or prosthetic devices have indeed been supplied.
+The orthotic and prosthetic practitioner’s account will then be paid.

-The Compensation for Occupational Injuries and Diseases Act applies to all employers (casual and full-time workers) who, as a result of a workplace accident or work-related disease are injured, disabled or killed.
+The Compensation for Occupational Injuries and Diseases Act applies to all employers of casual and full-time workers who, as a result of a workplace accident or work-related disease, are injured, disabled or killed.

 Workers who are affected by occupational injuries and diseases are entitled to compensation.

-Steps in claiming compensation for Occupational Injuries from WCA
+Steps in claiming compensation from WCF for occupational injuries

-- Every time you visit the doctor or hospital, you need to take a WCA form with for completion by the doctor.
-This together with any other forms given to you by the doctor must be taken back to your employer, who will then submit it to the WCA.
+Every time you visit the doctor or hospital, you need to take a WCF form with for completion by the doctor.
+This, together with any other forms given to you by the doctor, must be taken back to your employer, who will then submit it to the WCF.

-- The WCA will then award a case number to you, which you will use for all future claims and enquiries.
+The WCF will then award a case number to you, which you will use for all future claims and enquiries.

-- Once you are awarded a claim number, you can visit your prosthetist, who will then send an application and motivation for pre-authorisation for your prosthesis to WCA
+Once you are awarded a claim number, you can visit your prosthetist, who will then send an application and motivation for pre-authorisation for your prosthesis to the WCF.

-Please be aware that it can take several months for the WCA to respond to this request.
+Please be aware that it can take several months for the WCF to respond to this request.

-The COIDA tariff list used by Workmen’s compensation only allows for basic prosthetic components.
-For higher end components you may need to combine this with some other options mentioned earlier like private funding, medical aid contributions etc.
+The COIDA tariff list used by the Workmen’s Compensation Fund allows only for basic prosthetic components.
+For higher-end components you may need to combine this with some other options mentioned earlier, such as private funding and medical aid contributions.

 The Federal Employer’s Mutual Assurance Company (FEM)

-Steps in claiming compensation for Occupational Injuries from FEM is identical that of WCA (please see the above WCA steps)
+Steps in claiming compensation for occupational injuries from the FEM are identical to those of the WCF (please see the WCF steps above).

-The Rand Mutual Assurance Limited was established in order to administer Workman’s Compensation Insurance benefits to workers injured in the course of their employment to the South African Mining Sector.
-RMA has the licence to administer the claims for both Class IV (Mining) and Class XIII (Iron, Steel, Metal and related industries).
+Rand Mutual Assurance Limited was established in order to administer workmen’s compensation insurance benefits to workers injured in the course of their employment by the South African mining sector.
+The RMA has a license to administer both Class IV (mining) and Class XIII (iron, steel, metal and related industries) claims.

-Steps in claiming compensation for Occupational Injuries from RMA
+Steps in claiming compensation for occupational injuries from the RMA

-- Inform your employer immediately by means of your company’s internal procedures.
-Your employer must report the incident to RMA within seven days from the date of the accident for all injuries, or within 14 days of diagnosis of disease.
+Inform your employer immediately by means of your company’s internal procedures.
+Your employer must report the incident to the RMA within seven days from the date of the incident for all injuries, or within 14 days of diagnosis of a disease.

-Submit the following documents to your employer who will in turn need to submit these to RMA together with your claim:
+Submit the following documents to your employer, who will in turn need to submit these to the RMA, together with your claim:

 – Certified copy of your ID or passport

-– Proof of banking details in order for us to be able to make payment directly into your bank account
+– Proof of banking details in order for payment to be made directly into your bank account

 – Your full residential and/or postal address